Mounah12/House-price-prediction-/README.md

 ## ML-Model-Flask-Deployment
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a demostration project to explain how Machine Learning Models are deployed on production using Flask API , docker and HEROKU

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, Pandas (for Machine Leraning Model) , Flask (for API) installed , Docker ( for deployement )a and a heroku account .

 ### Project Structure
-This project has four major parts :
+This project has six major parts :
-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.py - This contains code for our Machine Learning model to predict house prices absed on trainign data in 'HousePricing.csv' file.
 2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
 3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
-4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.
+4. templates - This folder contains the HTML template to allow user to enter house detail and displays the predicted house price.
+5. requirements.txt ; procfile - necessary files for the deployement of the heroku app .
+6. Visual.ipynb - This contains the visualisations of the data on a dash application.

-### Running the project
+### Running the project on Flask
 1. Ensure that you are in the project home directory.
 Create the machine learning model by running below command -
 ```
 python model.py